Connecting Classrooms & History

 Connections to the NYS Framework for Social Studies and English Language Arts

 Museum visits and resources are designed to strengthen key Social Studies Practices and enhance reading, writing, speaking and listening skills.
 The below ELA resources also provide content connections between the museum’s history and ELA Modules, where possible.
 Please click below for more information.

 - 4th & 5th Grade Alignment with ELA

 - 7th Grade Connections to the SS Framework

 - 7th & 8th Grade Alignment with ELA

 The Museum offers a variety of video-conferencing experiences to engage students with the home’s history and resources.
 More information may be found by clicking here and booking programs through Center for Interactive Learning & Collaboration.
 For more information, please contact Director of Education, Jeff Ludwig, via email@example.com or by calling (315) 252-1283.

 The Museum offers customizable professional development experiences where educators work directly with the museum’s artifacts and primary sources to enhance their classroom curriculum.
 Topics include: politics of the Antebellum & Civil War Eras, Westward Expansion & Industrialization, Family Life in the 19th Century, Abolition to Emancipation, Structure & Function of U.S. Government, Women’s Rights, International Diplomatic Relations.

 The Museum is currently recruiting active and retired teachers to act as volunteer Docents.
 We offer a comprehensive training and orientation program to transition your classroom experience into a museum setting.
 Educators have the opportunity to develop curriculum and conduct tours for the approximately 3,000 school children that visit the museum annually.
-For more information, please contact Director of Education, John Kingsley, via firstname.lastname@example.org or by calling (315) 252-1283.
+For more information, please contact Director of Education, Jeff Ludwig, via firstname.lastname@example.org or by calling (315) 252-1283.